 Indeed, fat is crucial for optimal health – what’s the point of being strong if you’re always ill? – but also improves the way muscles use protein.
 Carbs, of course, are your bodies go-to energy source.
 You need energy to stress your body enough to bring about the desired gains, so make sure you’re applying balance across all macronutrients.

-Prevent age-related muscle loss – conclusion
+How to prevent age-related muscle loss – conclusion

 While sarcopenia by its technical definition – increased frailty – isn’t something you need to worry about right now, if you’re an athlete wanting to reach peak performance in your 40s and even 50s, then you need to take action.